 Science has told us that mess causes stress.
 The excess stimuli in our brain field is simply too much to handle.
 Seeing clutter around the house can subconsciously stress us out as we process the increasing length of our to-do lists.
 Clutter can also make us feel guilty for not being productive, frustrated when we have trouble locating items, and road-blocked when we try to activate our creativity.

 Take five minutes each day to do the small tasks that are necessary to keep your home clutter-free.
-It’s as simple as picking up shirts, toys, or other items laying around the home, washing those dishes that have piled in the sink, and taking a moment to dust off your countertops or other high-traffic surfaces.
+It’s as simple as picking up shirts, toys, or other items laying around the home, washing those dishes that have piled in the kitchen sink, and taking a moment to dust off your countertops or other high-traffic surfaces.
 This will be an easy fix that helps clear out your home and mind.

 Combining multiple noisy patterns won’t mesh well in the home.
 To keep your cortisol levels low, keep your decor simple.
 If you want to use a funky wallpaper, pick one wall to have as an accent wall rather than overwhelming the room.
 When you’re dying for some polka dots and stripes in your decor, keep it simple in the accent pieces rather than using them for the larger theme.
 The more patterns you start mixing up, the more you will start to nag your anxiety.
 Stick with neutral color schemes and you’ll help create a sense of calm in your home.